cellml/libcellml/docs/tutorials/tutorial2/tutorial2_cpp.rst

     **2.c** Retrieve the number of errors from the validator, and print it to the terminal.

-Now we need to create an iterative loop to retrieve all (and there should be a few in this particular model!) from the validator.
+Now we need to create an iterative loop to retrieve all the errors (and there should be a few in this particular model!) from the validator.
 Again following the same retrieval idiom as in Tutorial 1 for items in sets, we can access the errors using an index:

 .. code-block:: cpp